hms-dbmi/dbmi-fileservice/README.md

 https://hms-dbmi.auth0.com/authorize?response_type=code&scope=openid%20profile&client_id=oI1eRm6NxzYD4fcikngYYKDnxjLLY7wb&redirect_uri=https://fileservice-ci.dbmi.hms.harvard.edu/callback/&connection=hms-it-test
 ```

+* Another SAML -- will need a different &connection= string from HMS team (bernick)
+* A plain old U/p -- Not desired, but can be used once added to fileservice database.
+Username will always be "email"
+* An API token -- Not desired for humans, but can be used by services.
+Will need to be requested from HMS.

-## Create Group
+## Create Permissions and Groups

+A "group" represents a dataset.
+For instance a projectname might be a group, or some specific set of data like "breast cancer samples" or "ebola samples".
+This is a logical group of data.
+Almost like a "folder" in a traditional file system.
+Permissions (read, write, etc) will be applied to those groups.

 Creates group called "udntest" with no users in it.
 User executing this command needs to hand "add_group" privileges.

-After the group is created, a bunch of subgroups (roles) are created -- ADMINS, DOWNLOADERS, READERS, WRITERS, UPLOADERS.
-You add users to those groups depending on what roles they should have.
+After the group is created, a bunch of roles are created -- ADMINS, DOWNLOADERS, READERS, WRITERS, UPLOADERS.
+You add users to those roles depending on what powers they should have.

+Users are always identified by "email address".

 ```